Fiaojeda/Fiaojeda.github.io/_team/government_systems.md

 If you would like to read more about government systems:
 - Mainwaring, Scott.
 "Presidentialism, Multipartism, and Democracy: The Difficult Combination".
 Comparative Political Studies.
 (1993) 26.
 For more information visit this [link](https://heinonline-org.ez.urosario.edu.co/HOL/Page?collection=journals&handle=hein.journals/compls26&id=193&men_tab=srchresults).
+- - John McGarry and Brendan O'Leary.
+"Federation as a Method of Ethnic Conflict Regulation".
+(2004) Forum of Federations.
+For more information visit this [link](https://e-aulas.urosario.edu.co/pluginfile.php/2503990/mod_resource/content/1/McGearry%20and%20OLearry%20Power_sharing_democracy_federation_ethnic_conflict_regulation.pdf)